douglasffilho/review-api/README.md

 ## :dart: About ##

-A five start product review API
+A five star product review API

 ## :sparkles: Features ##